projen/projen/docs/typescript.md

 ## Dependencies

-// TODO
+You can specify dependencies in your project via the `deps`, `devDeps`, and `peerDeps` options similar to what you might expect in a `package.json` file.

+The recommendation is to only specify the module name here (e.g. `express`).
+This will behave similar to yarn add or npm install in the sense that it will add the module as a dependency to your package.json file with the latest version (`^`).
+You can specify semver requirements in the same syntax passed to npm i or yarn add (e.g. `express@^2`) and this will be what your `package.json` will eventually include.

 ## Migrating your TypeScript Project to Projen

 Projen provides some opinionated defaults that may be different than the defaults you rely on in your existing TypeScript Project.
+This section attempts to document some of the common themes to look out for when migrating an existing TypeScript project to Projen.

+### Default Directory Structure

 The most important is the default project structure.
 Projen expects all source code to be in the `src` directory and will write compiled `.js` and `.d.ts` files to the `lib` directory.
 Test files are expected in the `test` directory and not compiled to javascript.
 Instead, Projen configures `Jest` to compile `.ts` files when testing.

 As this is only one of many structures for valid TypeScript projects, your migrated project may not work out-of-the-box with Projen.
 We recommend that you take the